ourcodingclub/CC-8-Modelling/README.md

 ### Intro tutorial to general and generalised linear models, available here https://ourcodingclub.github.io/2017/02/28/modelling.html

+Living Planet Index data used as part of the tutorial can be accessed here: http://www.livingplanetindex.org/home/index

 We would love to hear your feedback on the tutorial, whether you did it at a Coding Club workshop or online: https://www.surveymonkey.co.uk/r/NNRS98G